cloudinary/cloudinary-vue/README.md

 ## BETA

 This is a BETA version.
-Things are still due to changes
+Things are still due to changes.

+⚠️ SSR is not supported.

 ## Usage